Urado/CherryPlayList/FULL_DOCUMENTATION.md

 - **Location:** Always visible in the top-most row of `AppHeader`.
 - **Layout:**
-  - Left block: Play/Pause button, track title (ellipsis if long), “Показать в браузере” button.
+  - Left block: Play/Pause button, track title (ellipsis if long), "Show in browser" button.
   - Middle block: timeline slider with current time on the left and total duration on the right.
   - Right block: volume slider (0–100%).
 - **Behavior:**
   - Play/Pause toggles based on `demoPlayerStore.status`.
   - Timeline click/drag invokes `seek`.
   - If playback errors occur, the control surface disables and shows notification.
-  - When no track selected, controls are disabled and placeholder “Нет активного трека” is shown.
+  - When no track selected, controls are disabled and placeholder "No active track" is shown.

 ## 10.2 Export Features